Contributing

 : computes the gradient for a given parameter $Ψ$.

-New Estimators
+Guidance for New Estimators

 There are several interesting directions to complement this package with new estimators.